Human score Trustpilot Stars number of reviews Trustpilot Logo

 Concrete is pretty easy to maintain, the only serious note, to repeat the above, being to thoroughly de-ice your concrete driveway during winter to keep it from potentially cracking.
 Otherwise, concrete driveways can be maintained with a regular cleaning from a power-hose.

-Asphalt is bituminous pitch mixed with sand or fine gravel, often used to lay school playgrounds, public roofs, and roads.
+Asphalt is a bituminous pitch mixed with sand or fine gravel, often used to lay school playgrounds, public roofs, and roads.
 As a driveway surface option, it is affordable, easier to maintain than concrete (if, for example, concrete were to crack), and built to be durable.
 The downside of course is that, like concrete, asphalt doesn’t carry much aesthetic appeal.

 PROS